matthewmorrone/diachron-db/README.md

 + [cytoscape.js](https://js.cytoscape.org/)

 #### Enhancements:
++ more robust url routing
++ use url routing to consolidate view and edit into a single file
 + open graphs in iframe on same page rather than new tab
-+ more robust url routing
 + merge graph viewers, enhance graphs
 + option to toggle between showing transition and source language → target language
 + add depth option (will definitely need a circularity check, see segment "an")